Davis Field (Georgia)

 Davis Field (FAA LID: 3J6) is a county-owned public-use airport located three nautical miles (6 km) southwest of the central business district of Folkston, a city in Charlton County, Georgia, United States.

 Facilities and aircraft

 Davis Field covers an area of 30 acre at an elevation of 68 feet (21 m) above mean sea level.
-It has one runway designated 18/36 with a 2,500 by 50 ft (762 x 15 m) asphalt pavement.
+It has one runway designated 1/19 with a 2,500 by 50 ft (762 x 15 m) asphalt pavement.
 For the 12-month period ending February 2, 2006, the airport had 3,000 aircraft operations, an average of 250 per month, all of which were general aviation.

+History

+Davis Field was originally known as Folkston Field and was part of the network of auxiliary airfields located every 45 mi on the airmail route between Jacksonville and Atlanta.
+Being the last airfield before planes reached Jacksonville, the town of Folkston sometimes played host to airmail pilots who were temporarily unable to complete their flight due to inclement weather.